wirecloud-fiware/ngsi-source-operator/src/doc/userguide.md

 - **Monitored NGSI Attributes:** Attributes to monitor for updates. those changes are tracked by creating a subscription inside the context broker.
 If this list is empty, that subscription won't be created.
+- **attributes format ('keyValues', 'normalized' or 'values'):** Specifies how the entities are represented in notifications.
+Accepted values are 'normalized' (default), 'keyValues' or 'values'.

 **NOTE** If you are using a custom instance of the Orion Context Broker, take into account that by default Orion doesn't support sending notifications to